Feeding-Spree/ISKA/README.md

 ```

 ### 3. Database Setup
-Before the kiosk for the first time, initialize the local database:<br>
+Before launching the kiosk for the first time, initialize the local database:<br>
 ```bash
 python db_setup.py
 ```